Monday, 9 April 2012

 “We could certainly do with a new Winstanley to help today” Kevin Brownlow

 Winstanley is the stunning 1975 film about the 17th-century revolutionary Digger Gerrard Winstanley.
-To begin with anyone who is looking to view this film should at least have a basic understanding of the English revolution.
-To get even more enjoyment out of the film they should acquaint themselves with the left wing of that revolution the Diggers and to a lesser extent the Ranters.
+To begin with,, anyone who is looking to view this movie should at least have a basic understanding of the English revolution.
+To get even more enjoyment out of the movie, they should acquaint themselves with the left wing of that revolution the Diggers and to a lesser extent the Ranters.

 The film has as one writer put It a “stark monochrome beauty” to it.
-The film style pays homage to the Russian film maker Sergei Eisenstein.
+The film style pays homage to the Russian filmmaker Sergei Eisenstein.
 The film was clearly a labour of love for Brownlow and Mollo with a large degree of perfection for detail and costume.
-Winstanley was produced on an extremely small budget £24,000 with a volunteer cast apart from one professional actor, first shown in 1975.
+Winstanley was produced on a minuscule budget £24,000 with a volunteer cast apart from one professional actor, first shown in 1975.
 This review is of the digital re-mastering carried out by the British Film Institute.

 What was Brownlow’s inspiration from making this film?
 Like many people he had become disillusioned with the political set up (this was in 1975),”The Labour Party is no longer the Labour Party.
 Nor is the Conservative Party.
 You can hardly tell the difference.
 We are in a real mess.
 And I don’t know where we’re heading.”.

 Why should anyone want to see this film and what relevance does it have today.
-Like under four hundred years ago we live in time of wars, revolution and economic upheaval.
-Social inequality still exists and democracy does not exist for millions of people.
-So in this respects we are not so far away from the people who fought in the English civil war.
+Like under four hundred years ago we live in a time of wars, revolution and economic upheaval.
+Social inequality still exists, and democracy does not exist for millions of people.
+So in this respects, we are not so far away from the people who fought in the English Civil War.

-The director of Winstanley Kevin Brownlow like a number of people had not heard of his subject matter before starting work on the film.
-The fact that the film is so good is even more testimony to him and co- director Andrew Mollo’s enthusiasm to learn about Winstanley and apply that learning with such startling effect.
+The director of Winstanley Kevin Brownlow like some people had not heard of his subject matter before starting work on the film.
+The fact that the movie is so good is, even more, testimony to him and co- director Andrew Mollo’s enthusiasm to learn about Winstanley and apply that learning with such startling effect.

 It is only recently that a systematic study of Winstanley has started to emerge.
-The recent publication of his collected works is one indication of the trend to restore Winstanly to his place as one of the most important figures of the English civil war.
+The recent publication of his collected works is one indication of the trend to restore Winstanley to his place as one of the most prominent figures of the English civil war.